thoughtworksarts/thoughtworksarts.github.io/app/_projects/suppressed-images.markdown

 season      : Fall 2016

-description : A graphic short story that documents a collaboration between Chelsea Manning and Heather Dewey-Hagborg on the artwork Radical Love. image       : /images/projects/suppressed-images/og.jpg
+description : A graphic short story that documents a collaboration between Chelsea Manning and Heather Dewey-Hagborg on the artwork Radical Love.

+thumb-alt   : Chelsea Manning depicted as in cartoon form

+image       : /images/projects/suppressed-images/og.jpg

 artist      : Heather Dewey-Hagborg